alex-bochkarev/bochkarev.io/content/teaching/_index.md

 **More details:** syllabus and methodological notes (including teaching materials / jupyter notebooks) are 👉 [here](https://github.com/alex-bochkarev/ML-SMTB-2022).

-## Seminars at Clemson University
-I believe that learning need not necessarily happen in the form of courses, so we have been working with the CU INFROMS Student Chapter on two series of seminars:
-- **OR Tech Seminar** (Spring 2021): discussion of the "researchers' toolbox".
-  I have presented a series of four one-hour seminars on working with the literature, organizing notes, version control, command line, etc. [(more details)](/edu/or-tech-seminar/)
-- **Journal club** on network optimization and interdiction (Fall 2021): we have organized regular meetings, basically, to learn how to read papers and how to do (good) science.

 ## Full index of other "teaching" notes
-Below is a complete list of my notes and materials related to teaching.
+Below is a complete list of my other notes and materials related to teaching.
 Any feedback / suggestions / corrections are very welcome!